CARD: Classification and Regression Diffusion Models: Experiments

-We observe from Table \ref{tab:cls_piw_ttest} that under the scope of the entire test set, mean PIW of the true class label among the correct predictions is narrower than that of the incorrect predictions by an order of magnitude, indicating that CARD is much more confident when making correct predictions; on the other hand, CARD also seems to be aware of what it does not know.
-More revealing observations can be made when comparing mean PIWs across different classes: a class with more accurate predictions tends to have a sharper contrast between correct and incorrect predictions; additionally, the metric values of both types of predictions tend to be larger in a less accurate class.
-Furthermore, it is worth mentioning that if we make the prediction merely by the class with the narrowest PIW for each instance, we can already obtain a test accuracy of $85.33\%$, suggesting a strong correlation between the model confidence and its prediction correctness.
-Meanwhile, we observe that the accuracy of test instances rejected by the $t$-test is generally much higher than that of the not-rejected ones, both among the entire set and within each class.
+We observe from Table \ref{tab:cls_piw_ttest} that under the scope of the entire test set, the mean PIW of the true class label among the correct predictions is narrower than that of the incorrect predictions by an order of magnitude, indicating that when CARD is making correct predictions, its class label reconstructions have much smaller variations.
+We may interpret such results as that CARD can reveal what it does not know through the relativity in reconstruction variations.
+Furthermore, when comparing the mean PIWs across different classes, we observe that the class with a higher prediction accuracy tends to have a sharper contrast in true label PIW between correct and incorrect predictions; additionally, the PIW values of both correct and incorrect predictions tend to be larger in a less accurate class.
+Meanwhile, it is worth noting that if we predict the class label by the one with the narrowest PIW for each instance, we can already obtain a test accuracy of $87.84\%$, suggesting a strong correlation between the prediction correctness and instance-level model confidence (in terms of label reconstruction variability).
+Moreover, we observe that the accuracy of test instances rejected by the $t$-test is much higher than that of the not-rejected ones, both across the entire test set and within each class.

-We point out that these metrics can thus reflect how sure CARD is about its predictions, and can be used as an important indicator of whether the model prediction can be trusted or not.
+We point out that these metrics can reflect how sure CARD is about the correctness of its predictions, and can thus be used as an important indicator of whether the model prediction \textit{of each instance} can be trusted or not.
 Therefore, it has the potential to be further applied in the human-machine collaboration domain \citep{humanai1, humanai2, humanai3, humanai4}, such that one can apply such uncertainty measurement to decide if we can directly accept the model prediction, or we need to allocate the instance to humans for further evaluation.